Your current path:

 The present is digital.
 The future even more so.
 Mobile time recording systems solve most of the problems posed by other time recording methods.

 On the one hand, mobile working time recording can be used anytime and anywhere.
 The apps work on computers and smartphones.
-This means that employees automatically have the time recording with them at all times.
+This means that employees automatically always have their time recording with them.

-In addition, modern time recording systems offer several functions that go beyond time recording.
+Modern time recording systems also offer several functions that go beyond time recording.
 For example, projects can be created for which individual tasks are saved.
 This makes it possible to record exactly how much time is spent on a project and on the individual tasks within it.

 Time recording is usually accurate to the second.
-So you couldn’t get a better insight.
+So you can’t get a better insight than that.

 However, there is no simultaneous access control with mobile time recording.
 This means that employees have to remember to clock in themselves and are not reminded to do so because they routinely pass the time clock every morning.

-In addition, all employees must have a cell phone so that they can track their own working hours.
-In case of doubt, the cell phone must be made available to them, which then incurs additional costs.
+In addition, all employees must have a cell phone so that they can track their working hours themselves.
+In case of doubt, the cell phone must be provided to them, which then incurs additional costs.

-Some systems require an Internet connection in order to function.
-Depending on the situation, this can become a problem.
+Some systems require an internet connection in order to function.
+Depending on the location, this can be a problem.

 Conclusion

-The working time recording methods all have their advantages and disadvantages.
-Digital methods that work on any smartphone or computer are certainly the most modern.
+Time recording methods all have their advantages and disadvantages.
+The most modern are certainly digital methods that work on any smartphone or computer.
 However, this assumes that all employees record their working hours themselves and have a mobile device.

-The more traditional methods may have more disadvantages, but they still work.
-However, it is possible that these will no longer comply with EU directives in the near future and a changeover will be necessary.
-Newly established companies are therefore best advised to choose a modern method of recording working time straight away.
+Although the more traditional methods have more disadvantages, they still work.
+However, it is possible that they will no longer comply with EU directives in the near future and a changeover will be necessary.
+Newly established companies are therefore best advised to opt for a modern method of recording working time.